pjotrp/bioruby-exominer/README.md

 Exominer helps build a list of genes that may be used for building a targeted exome design for sequencing.
-The inputs are a list of Pubmed IDs and/or URIs to text files (HTML, Word, Excel should be exported to plain text first).
+The inputs are a list of Pubmed IDs with text files (PDF, HTML, Word, Excel have to be exported to plain text first).
 Exominer harvests gene names from these documents using a default symbol list with aliases.